ugurcankok/T-SQL/README.md

 # Database Repository

-You can look at my work on machine learning in this repository.
+You can look at my work on Database in this repository.

 In this repository, you will find my works in src folder: